aswens1/startup/notes.md

 2) the creation of HTML and HTTP that made it possible to share hyperlinked documents (web 1.0)
 3) the creation of CSS and JavaScript that enabled interactive web applications (web 2.0)

+## the internet
+The first step was formation of global communications network that was reliable and publicly available.
+The US department of defense created ARPANET as a means of sharing info between universities doing related research.
+ARPANET was created with the goal of withstanding a nuclear attack.
+The network of connecting computers was set up so two computers communicate by dynamically discovering a path to each other without the help of a central authority.

+Functionality was expanded in the 80s by the national science foundation, and commerical enterprises.
+There was a boom of consumer participation in the early 90s, and another large increase in the 200s as smart phones and appliances were wide spread.

+The internet engineering task force (IETF) and the internet corporation for assigned names and numbers (ICANN) manage the internet.
+IETF defines the technical standards that specify how the physical network communicates.
+ICANN oversees both the internet protocol (IP) address space, and the domain name system (DNS).
+These databases make up an address book of the internet.
+The US transfered control of both of these to a global community of non-profit stake holders in 2016, making the internet a worldwide asset free from any political control.

+## Hypertext markup language (HTML)
 Key Players
 - Tim Berners-Lee -> HTTP, HTML, URL
 - Håkon Wium Lie -> CSS